 Fair value represents the amount at which an asset could be exchanged or a liability settled on an arms-length basis.
 As verifiable market prices are not available, market prices are not available for a significant proportion of the Bank's financial assets and liabilities, fair values, therefore, have been based on management assumptions according to the profile of the asset and liability base.
-In the opinion of the Bank's management, except for bonds issued by the Ministry of Finance, bonds issued by and borrowings from the BOL, the carrying amount of the financial assets and liabilities included in the Interim separate statement of financial position are a reasonable estimation of their fair values.
+In the opinion of the Bank's management, the carrying amount of the financial assets and liabilities included in the interim consolidated statement of financial position are a reasonable estimation of their fair values.
 In making this assessment, the Bank's management assumes that loans are mainly held to maturity with fair values equal to the book value of loans adjusted for allowance for impairment losses.